 When you ingest properly-grown (Organic is best), properly-processed whole leaf aloe vera (you do not wish to eat homegrown aloe vera because this will give you diarrhoea), you ingest molecules that focus on the repair and renewal of epithelial tissue.
 Small wonder what flourishes… skin, hair, nails, digestion and to a lesser degree breathing and bladder.

 When an aloe vera plant gets damaged, there’s a breach that needs to be seen to quickly before its water evaporates.
 When people get skin damage (including sunburn) or a breach along the digestive tract (the further down the tract, the more decomposed its content), the ingested aloe vera does what this plant is so superbly good at, it swiftly supports the body’s fixing of the breached area.
 Stopping you from ‘evaporating’ in a way.
 As well you know, the best and always the safest way to fix anything is from the inside out.
 So always feed your body cleverly to support this to happen better.
-We love clever smoothies of which Aloeride is one ingredient.
+We advocate daily clever smoothies of which Aloeride aloe vera is one ingredient.

 There is however a strong caveat to aloe vera!
 How good and how useful a by-mouth aloe vera food supplement is, depends totally on the species you grow, on how aloe vera was grown/irrigated, how it was harvested/processed, how it was preserved and what the serving quantity is.
 ‘How good and how useful’ doesn’t at all depend on aloe vera being a liquid, or a gel or a powder although, with the latter, it is much easier to concentrate.
-Also a Seal of Approval turns out to have little meaning when you do – like we did – comparative laboratory measurements of the same aloe vera gel brand.
+Also the Seal of Approval initiated by an MLM company turns out to have little meaning when you do – like we did – comparative laboratory measurements of the same aloe vera gel brand.
 Poorer year on year laboratory values that you would never know from the product label or the marketing.
 A German Institut tests aloe for harmful constituents (broadly useful) but they’re not equipped to measure the quality of the aloe vera, so even their label means much less than people think it does.
 Smoke and mirrors aplenty…

 You see, that is why we like multiple independent laboratory tests and we share these because we think it is in the public interest.
 Aloeride is Soil Association Certified Organic, is grown under optimal conditions, is processed in stages to the ultimate extraction, is served without additives in meaningful quantities, and we make the proven best in whole leaf aloe vera barbadensis miller as affordable as we can possibly make it.
 So, when someone asks you what does aloe vera do , you now can give a well-informed answer.